-An elegant, silky smooth Willamette Valley Pinot Noir crafted by Bertrand de Villane of Domaine de la Romanée-Conti fame.
+The second year of this elegant, silky smooth Willamette Valley Pinot Noir crafted by Bertrand de Villane of Domaine de la Romanée-Conti fame.
 Again it comes from the gorgeous Winter’s Hill Estate about 700 feet above sea level in the Dundee Hills.
 All indications are that the 2019 is going to be one of the best for Pinot Noir since 1991.
 A flawless summer that benefited from very little rain mixed with cool, breezy summer nights.
 With a round, supple mouthfeel and a sturdy backbone this will age gracefully for a decade plus.
 Bertrand’s wines just have a signature stamp that is unmistakably his.
 This is phenomenal.